 Bremen-based Fraunhofer MEVIS and DIAG have been successfully collaborating as partners in research projects in the area of breast imaging since the mid-nineties, long before MEVIS became part of the Fraunhofer-Gesellschaft.
 In 2010, this collaboration was deepened and DIAG and Fraunhofer MEVIS established a strategic partnership.
 There is a continuous exchange of softare, data, and personnel between the two groups.
 Van Ginneken holds a part-time position at Fraunhofer MEVIS and several Fraunhofer MEVIS researchers have performed or are performing their PhD research at DIAG.
 MeVisLab has been adopted at DIAG as the software environment used to build all its medical image analysis applications.

-DIAG has also expanded its activities to neuro image analysis with MRI and 4D computed tomography led by Rashindra Manniesing, and has more recently started new research lines in musculoskelatal image analysis, led by Nikolas Lessmann and Matthieu Rutten, point-of-care ultrasound with real-time integrated deep learning support led by Thomas van den Heuvel and radiotherapy image analysis, led by Jonas Teuwen.
+DIAG has also expanded its activities to neuro image analysis with MRI and 4D computed tomography led by rashindra-manniesing, and has more recently started new research lines in musculoskelatal image analysis, led by Nikolas Lessmann and Matthieu Rutten, point-of-care ultrasound with real-time integrated deep learning support led by Thomas van den Heuvel and radiotherapy image analysis.

-In 2020, the group has grown to 13 faculty members, 6 post-docs, 4 radiologists, 12 software engineers and support personnel, and 33 PhD students.
-DIAG is a diverse and international group, our 68 researchers originate from 15 countries.
+In 2021, the group has grown to 7 faculty members, 6 post-docs, 4 radiologists, 12 software engineers, research scientists and support personnel, and 33 PhD students.
+DIAG is a diverse and international group; our 68 researchers originate from 15 countries.

 In 2007, Bram van Ginneken co-organized the first "grand- challenge" in medical image analysis.
 The idea of a challange is that a task is defined, for example the segmentation of the liver in a CT scan, a test data set is set aside and team send in the output of their best algorithm and all these results are validated and compared.
 The concept has been very successful.
 In 2010, DIAG started to implement a web platform for organizing such challenges, grand-challenge.org.